 Downsides of a Knee Pillow

-There are generally no particular hazards associated with using a knee pillow while sleeping.
-But sleeping with a pillow between the knees can keep the knees flexed, which can impede recovery and mobility, particularly those who have just undergone knee surgery.
+Generally, no particular hazards are associated with using a knee pillow while sleeping.
+However, sleeping with a pillow between the knees can keep the knees flexed, which can impede recovery and mobility, particularly for those who have just undergone knee surgery.

 How to use a Side Sleeper Knee Pillow?

-In order to spice up your position while sleeping, and have a more comfortable experience during sleep, you should use a knee pillow designed for side sleepers.
+To spice up your position while sleeping and have a more comfortable experience during sleep, you should use a knee pillow designed for side sleepers.
 Sleeping with a knee pillow for side sleepers is simple and effective.
 Here are steps on how to do it:

 1. Pick the Right pillow